Eurogroup: Other controversies

+Lack of transparency

+The Eurogroup has often been criticized by its informal nature and the subsequent lack of transparency and accountability.

 The Cypriot banking crisis

 During the 2013 Economic crisis in Cyprus, Eurogroup proceeded towards the first bail-in approach towards the Cypriot banking sector, resulting in the confiscation of deposits of Cyprus' two main banks.
 Despite the lack of any visibility on the banks' credentials and balance sheets, Eurogroup decided to utilise deposits of the two banks for a bail-in.
 The process is not completed yet.
 However, it has been criticized by some in the EU as an attack on private property.